Don’t know which DNA test to buy or what tools you need to break through your ‘brick wall’?

 Family History Research: Beyond the Basics

 Now, I have written a book, Ancestry & DNA – Beyond the Basics, to help you, and all Americans find their origins.
 My book will be especially useful to Celtic Americans doing family history research, and it is available right here!

 Now that we are both retired and living on a fixed income, we’ve had time to spend the many days and months to put this book together.
 So, we ask you to help us continue our efforts by subscribing with a $10 donation when you download a copy.
 If you want to help more, and can donate $35 or more, you can claim a book subscription as a premium with your donation!
 (Click Here to learn about our Premiums).

 If you truly can’t afford to make a donation, we’ll be happy if you will just give us a sincere testimonial or thank you along with your email address.

 (Click Here to email me).

 As I learn about more useful sources, engage with more institutions, (Libraries, Government Archives, private collections, etc.), I will be releasing updated versions of this book, and I need your email address, so I can notify you of these updates, and get an updated version to you.
-Please fill out the form with your name and email address, Click the Send Button, and a download link will appear below.
+Please fill out the form with your name and email address, Click the Submit Button, and a download link will appear below.

 ↑—Download Link Appears Here—↑